rust-lang/rust/text/0000-drop-types-in-const.md

 # Detailed design
 [design]: #detailed-design

-- Remove the check for `Drop` types in constant expressions.
+- allow destructors in statics
+ - optionally warn about the "potential leak"
-- Add an error lint ensuring that `Drop` types are not dropped in a constant expression
+- allow instantiating structures that impl Drop in constant expressions
- - This includes when another field is moved out of a struct/tuple, and unused arguments in constant functions.
+- prevent const items from holding values with destructors, but allow const fn to return them
+- disallow constant expressions which would result in the Drop impl getting called, where they not in a constant context

 # Drawbacks
 [drawbacks]: #drawbacks

 Destructors do not run on `static` items (by design), so this can lead to unexpected behavior when a side-effecting type is stored in a `static` (e.g. a RAII temporary folder handle).
-However, this can already happen using the `lazy_static` crate, or with `Option<DropType>` (which bypasses the existing checks).
+However, this can already happen using the `lazy_static` crate.

 # Alternatives
 [alternatives]: #alternatives